rollerworks/search/Resources/doc/Doctrine/orm/index.rst

 WhereBuilder
 ~~~~~~~~~~~~

-The WhereBuilder uses Doctrine ORM for creating SQL/DQL WHERE cases
+The ``WhereBuilder`` uses Doctrine ORM for creating SQL/DQL WHERE cases
-"on the fly" based on the given FieldSet.
+"on the fly" based on the given ``FieldSet``.

 .. tip::

-    When the FieldSets are defined in your config file its better to enable the WhereBuilderFactory
+    When the ``FieldSets`` are defined in your config file, it is better to enable the ``WhereBuilderFactory``
-    as creating a query structure is rather expensive.
+    because creating a query structure is rather expensive.

 To enable DQL support add the following to your config file.